ahmedfgad/GeneticAlgorithmPython/docs/source/pygad_more.md

                        ...)
 ```

 The best solutions are copied at the beginning of the population.
 If `keep_elitism=1`, this means the best solution in generation X is kept in the next generation X+1 at index 0 of the population.
-If `keep_elitism=2`, this means the 2 best solutions in generation X are kept in the next generation X+1 at indices 0 and 1 of the population of generation 1.
+If `keep_elitism=2`, this means the 2 best solutions in generation X are kept in the next generation X+1 at indices 0 and 1 of the population.

-Because the fitness of these best solutions are already calculated in generation X, then their fitness values will not be recalculated at generation X+1 (i.e. the fitness function will not be called for these solutions again).
-Instead, their fitness values are just reused.
-This is why you see that no solution with index 0 is passed to the fitness function.
+Because the fitness values of these best solutions are already calculated in generation X, they are not recalculated at generation X+1 (the fitness function is not called for these solutions again).
+Instead, their fitness values are reused.
+This is why no solution with index 0 is passed to the fitness function.

 To force calling the fitness function for each solution in every generation, consider setting `keep_elitism` and `keep_parents` to 0.
 Moreover, keep the 2 parameters `save_solutions` and `save_best_solutions` to their default value `False`.